duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 ## detail_mobile *string|function*

-An alternatve `detail` template to be used when displaying on smaller screens, such as mobile and handheld devices.
+An alternative `detail` template to be used when displaying on smaller screens, such as mobile and hand-held devices.

 ## item_detail *string|function*

-An alternatve `detail` template to be used when a tile view contains a **single** tile.
+An alternative `detail` template to be used when a tile view contains a **single** tile.

 ## options *object*